zippiehq/plasma-client/README.md

 ### Installing Node.js
 Most of the Plasma Group apps are built in JavaScript and make use of a tool called [Node.js](https://nodejs.org/en/).
-In order to run our tools, including `plasma-node`, you'll need to make sure that you’ve got `Node.js` installed.
+In order to run our tools, including `plasma-client`, you'll need to make sure that you’ve got `Node.js` installed.

 Here's a list of ways to install `Node.js` on different operating systems: